zo-e-la/ctf-writeups/wactf-2022/README.md

 ![ranking](https://user-images.githubusercontent.com/30396122/205560876-1e70946a-620b-4ae8-a10d-4e65053a4ef8.jpg)

 ## NOTE
 Each folder is a challenge I completed.
 This is my second ctf so I am still learning!
-Happy I could have gotten two flags (with the help of my teammates).
+Happy I found two flags (with the help of my teammates).